Graduation Wishes: What to Write in a Graduation Card

 If you’re going to be at the commencement ceremony or a part of the celebration afterwards, you might choose to focus your message on the pride and fun of sharing in the graduate’s big day.

-- “Congratulations, Eric.
+- “Congratulations, Jamal.
 It means so much to be a part of your graduation day!”

 - “WOO-HOO!
 We’re thrilled to be celebrating your graduation with you!”